rdbhaiya/Smart-India-Hackathon/SIH 1385/README.md

 # SIH-1385 (Developing a software that can translate resource material and other texts from English to other Indian regional languages.)
+NOTE: You have to change your directories based on your system path.
 1385:
 =
 Organization Name: Ministry of Commerce and Industries